tanmesh/house-marketplace-app/README.md

 To run the House Marketplace App on your local machine, follow these steps:

 1. Clone the repository.
-2. Install the necessary dependencies using `npm install`.
+2. Install the necessary dependencies using `npm i .`.
-3. Start the development server using `npm start`.
+3. Start the development server using `npm run dev`.

+Make sure to set up your Stripe Public and Secret keys in the configuration before proceeding.

 ## Conclusion

 The House Marketplace App is a powerful and user-friendly platform for property listing and management.
-It employs the latest technologies to provide a seamless user experience, including dynamic animations, geolocation, advanced search options, and secure payment processing.
+It employs the latest technologies to provide a seamless user experience, including dynamic animations, geolocation, and secure payment processing through Stripe.
 The integration of Firebase ensures real-time updates and data security.

 ## Future Work